Walmart, Ralphs, other stores that change hours due to coronavirus – Up News Info Los Angeles

 RELATED: "There's a lot of food,quot;: Mayor Eric Garcetti tells residents not to panic

+"You don't have to buy that much.
+Take it easy.
+Just relax," President Donald Trump said Sunday.

-Walmart, Ralphs and Whole Foods are among the stores that have announced changes to regular business hours.
+Walmart, Ralphs, and Whole Foods are among stores that have announced changes to regular hours of operation to help give workers more time to store products and perform additional disinfections.

 For Walmart, stores that are normally open 24 hours will now be open from 6 a.m. at 11 p.m.
 Until further notice, the company said in a blog post on Saturday night.